Adam-Thometz/Reptifeed/README.md

 cd ../frontend
 ```

-If you look at the API on the frontend (`/frontend/src/api.js`), you'll notice the following line at the top:
+If you look at the API in the frontend (`/frontend/src/api.js`), you'll notice the following line at the top:

 ```
 const BASE_URL = process.env.REACT_APP_BASE_URL || 'http://localhost:3001';